-1. Overall, the College does not have timelines, deadlines or time limits on the application process.
-However, the College does communicate with applicants whose applications remain incomplete approximately every two months.
-After several such communications, if the application remains incomplete, a letter is forwarded with a deadline to provide the required information.
+1. The College introduced a timeline in which applicants are expected to provide the application form, documentation and fees after which, if the application remains incomplete, a letter is forwarded with a deadline to provide the required information.
+Applicants may request additional time if required.
 If the file remains incomplete when the deadline passes, the file is closed.
 Review of applications commences once all documents and payment of the correct fees are received at the College.